ETS-Android1/AndApp/README.md

 Example: You search for "I love pina colada" and it will make a deezer/youtube/spotify (I don't know yet) playlist with I love from Joyner Lucas and pina colada from Yung Pinch

 ## Motivation
 I really want to make this application because it's something I've been thinking about for a long time now.
 And I think music can make people closer, more intimate.
 Plus, I really think it can be funny to share some messages through music in your own way.
-If you miss someone you can tell him through music you like, through this application you can also discover new artist.
+If you miss someone you can tell him through music you like, through this application you can also discover new artists.

 ## MoSCoW prioritized requirements